nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_examples.md

 ----------

-**Issue** - Unable to ascertain if an acknowledgement has been requested.
+**Issue** - Unable to ascertain if a response has been requested.

-**Default Behaviour** - An acknowledgement must always be returned to the sender.
+**Default Behaviour** - A response must always be returned to the sender.

 ----------

 **Issue** - Unable to ascertain sender person or organisation.

-**Default Behaviour** - Return acknowledgement to MESH mailbox original message was sent from and original sending system will have to deal with acknowledgement the best it can.
+**Default Behaviour** - Return a response to MESH mailbox original message was sent from and original sending system will have to deal with response the best it can.

 ----------

 **Issue** - Unable to ascertain whether original message was for action or only for information.

-**Default Behaviour** - Assume for action and return acknowledgement.
+**Default Behaviour** - Assume for action and return response.

 ----------

 **Issue** - Unable to ascertain any other information

-**Default Behaviour** - Return acknowledgement as soon as possible once error is detected.
+**Default Behaviour** - Return response as soon as possible once error is detected.

 ----------